 Alicia: So I heard you saying in an interview that you said to somebody “Fat chance you’ll get anything but a belly dance show for me.”
 And that’s where the name came from right originally.
 It’s so great.
 It really speaks to that regal energy of the dance and the costuming.
 It’s like, you know what?
 Watch me or get lost.

 Carolena: Yeah.
 Watch me, and then get lost.
 Just enjoy and keep your distance.

-Where Did the Term America Tribal Style Come From?
+Where Did the Term American Tribal Style Come From?

 Carolena: Sure.
 That is a very recent evolution and we’d have to go back to the dawn of time, but I’ll make it a quick journey.

 When I first started teaching, I just referred to what I was doing as “belly dance”.
 When I brought the dance form out into the belly dance world, people asked, “What style is this?”
 And I was like, “It’s belly dance.”
 Because that’s all I’d ever called it.

 And they said, “No, this is different.”
 And for quite a few years, the traditionalists, you know, Raqs Sharqi and cabaret people were really unhappy about my being on the scene because

 The general public was assuming that what I was doing was traditional, and what they were doing was new.
 When in fact, it’s the reverse.